The Single Resolution Board's vision

 The Single Resolution Board's mission

-The SRB is the resolution authority within the Banking Union.
-Together with the National Resolution Authorities (NRAs) it forms the SRM.
-The SRB works closely with, in particular, the NRAs of participating Member States, the European Commission (EC), the European Parliament (EP), the European Central Bank (ECB) and National Competent Authorities (NCAs).
-The NRAs play a key role within the Banking Union.
+The SRB is the central resolution authority within the Banking Union (BU).
+Together with the National Resolution Authorities (NRAs) of participating Member States (MS), it forms the SRM.
+The SRB works closely with the NRAs, the European Commission (EC), the European Central Bank (ECB), the European Banking Authority (EBA) and national competent authorities (NCAs).

-The mission of the SRB is to ensure an orderly resolution of failing banks with minimum impact on the real economy and the public finances of the participating Member States of the Banking Union.
+Its mission is to ensure an orderly resolution of failing banks with minimum impact on the real economy, the financial system, and the public finances of the participating MS and beyond.

 - SRB Budget 2017